Akshaybagai52/Akshaybagai52/README.md

 - 🔗 Connect with me on Linkedin :  **https://www.linkedin.com/in/akshay-bagai52/**

-- 🦜 Have an Idea regarding project, Let's talk on : **akshaybagai.netlify.app**
+- 🦜 Have an Idea regarding project, Let's talk on : **https://akshaybagai.netlify.app/**

 - 🚀 All my contributions on Github are genuine. 🫡